YoussefISyo/Android-MVVM-pattern/README.md

-# Sephora-test-app
+# Android-MVVM-app
-Simple android app for Sephora test
+Simple android app using the MVVM pattern